pololu/motoron-python/README.md

 You can run an example program by typing the path to the example.
 For example, if you are in the `motoron-rpi` directory, type `./simple_example.py` to run that example.

+## Troubleshooting

+    FileNotFoundError: [Errno 2] No such file or directory: '/dev/i2c-1'

+The error message above indicates that I&sup2;C bus 1 was not found.
+For most users, the solution is to run `sudo raspi-config nonint do_i2c 0` to enable I&sup2;C bus 1 and then reboot.
+You can see which I&sup2;C busses are enabled by running `ls /dev/i2c*`.
+If you have connected your Motoron to a different I2C bus, you should specify the bus number when creating the MotoronI2C object.
+For example:

+    mc = motoron.MotoronI2C(bus=123)

 ## Classes